-- Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - The UK plans to introduce a new copyright and database exception allowing for text and data mining. - Check license terms of open-source data. - Both the EU patent office and UK courts have ruled that AI cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an Al algorithm and not the Al system itself. - Output of a generative AI system may not be protected by copyright unless significantly modified by a human creator.
+- Software can be protected under copyright. - Whether data can be protected depends on various factors (e.g., whether it qualifies as a database right, or whether is it personal data). - The UK plans to introduce a new copyright and database exception allowing for text and data mining. - Check license terms of open-source data. - Both the EU patent office and UK Supreme Court have ruled that Al cannot be the inventor of a patent. - Copyright can only currently vest in the software embodying an AI algorithm and not the AI system itself. - Output of a generative AI system likely not protected by copyright unless significantly modified by a human creator.

-UK Government Policy and AI Strategy
+UK Government Policy and Al Strategy

-- Businesses developing and using AI in the UK. - Business outside the UK, who provide products or services using AI to customers in the UK.
+- · Businesses developing and using AI in the UK. - Business outside the UK, who provide products or services using AI to customers in the UK.